-Rebuilt from scratch and reopened to resounding praise, Linkwasha Camp has officially claimed its place as the most luxurious camp in Zimbabwe’s Hwange National Park.
+Rebuilt from scratch and reopened to resounding praise, Linkwasha Camp in Hwange National Park, Zimbabwe has officially claimed its place as the most luxurious camp in Zimbabwe’s Hwange National Park.
 Its location in a private, wildlife-rich concession in southeast Hwange provides travelers with exceptional year-round wildlife viewing and a level of service and guiding that is unparalleled in the rest of the country.

 The common areas of Linkwasha Camp are spread across several multi-level decks, ensuring constant and uninterrupted views over the pan, a magnet for resident game.
 Guests are invited to take advantage of all of these spaces, eating in the welcoming dining area, warming up beside the lounge’s wood-burning fireplaces, reading under the funky pendant lights of the cozy library, and taking a cooling dip in the swimming pool while elephants flock to the adjacent watering hole for a drink.
 Proximity to wildlife is an inherent feature of Linkwasha Camp.
 There are no fences enclosing the camp, so wild animals frequently circumnavigate the tents on their way to their next destination, offering a stunning soundtrack as guests are lulled to sleep.